 These droppings consist of digested blood, staining sheets like this fitted sheet providing a very simple identifier of activity.

 On the following image, you can see where the victim has bleed following a puncture wound caused by recent feeding.

-Are Bed Bugs Dangerous?
+Bed Bugs & Disease